Ombudsman Act FAQ

 Yes, but it works better if we are able to contact you.
 There are times when we know we can help someone but unless we can reach them we aren’t able to do that.

 - Must I make my complaint in English?

-Some employees in the ombudsman's office speak both English and French, and one employee speaks Cree.
+Some employees in the ombudsman's office speak both English and French.
 If necessary, we can obtain a translator for other languages, or provide information in an alternate format.